-The following is a simple guide for how to create D.I.Y circus toys from the comfort of your own home.
+The following is a simple guide for how to create D.I.Y circus props from the comfort of your own home.
 If you have any questions or concerns, please reach out to your BFF Tech Director.
 Have fun and get creative!

 HOW TO MAKE A STAFF or DOUBLE STAFF:

 Find your stick.
 This can be a wooden dowel, a sawed-off broomstick, PVC pipe, etc. It should reach roughly your chin in height.
 The straighter the stick the better the staff.

 Add end weights.
 There are various possibilities for end weights depending on what you have and/or what weight you want.
 However, be sure you have two of approximately the same weight and size.